alecomunian/hiegeo/docs/purpose.rst

 Purpose
 =================

-The purpose of the `hiegeo` Python module is to propose a novel approach to geological modeling, that takes into account for the hierarchy and the chronological order of the geological structures to be represented.
+The purpose of the `hiegeo` Python module is to illustrate the conceptualization of a novel approach to geological modeling, that takes into account for the hierarchy and the chronological order of the geological structures to be represented.
+It is not intended to replace any existing state of art geological modeling tool.
+Instead, it could be an useful tool to illustrate and demonstrate some clear modeling guidelines for hierarchical structures, which could be then implemented in more sophisticated tools.

-See the manuscript *hiegeo: a novel Python module to model stratigraphic alluvial architectures, constrained by stratigraphic hierarchy and relative chronology* by Chiara Zuffetti, Alessandro Comunian, Riccardo Bersezio, and Philippe Renard for more details.
+See the manuscript *hiegeo: a novel Python module to model stratigraphic alluvial architectures, constrained by stratigraphic hierarchy and relative chronology* (Computers and Geosciences, *submitted*) by Chiara Zuffetti, Alessandro Comunian, Riccardo Bersezio, and Philippe Renard for more details.

 Hereinafter you can see one of the possible output provided by `hiegeo`, for example a representation of the geology in terms of